-THRIFTY, FLIRTY, AND THRIVING: The Evolution of Secondhand
+THRIFTY, FLIRTY, AND THRIVING: History of Thrift Stores

 Through the years, the cultural lexicon has associated thriftiness with neediness.
 Well, listen up peeps.
 Being thrifty is smart, not cheap.
 Did you know?
 The noun thrift originated from the verb thrive.
 Thrifty means to use money and other resources carefully and not wastefully.
 Thrive means to grow or to flourish with a clear sense of prosperity.